oslabs-beta/arteMetrics/README.md

 # arteMetrics
-Creating a performance monitors for Apollo implementations of graphQL.
+Creating performance monitors for Apollo implementations of graphQL.